young plus size woman reading book - tips for writing fat characters

 both as a reader and as a full-time freelance book editor.

-Recently, it’s been on my mind for two reasons!
+Recently, it’s been on my mind a lot!

-The second reason this is on my mind is that the heroine in my work in progress—the sequel to Her Knight at the Museum, in which she’s an important character—is plus-sized.
-Her body type is not important to the story, though.
+One reason for this is that the heroine in my work in progress—the sequel to Her Knight at the Museum, in which she’s an important character—is full-figured.
+Her body type is not particularly important to the story, though.

 I know that writing plus-size characters is a sensitive and complex topic, and I’m interested to hear what other people think, too!